 This article presents the heart of the Marketplace API and the Real-Time Bidding protocol.

 Ad requests originate at publisher sites; both mobile web and mobile applications.
-In the case of mobile web, the vast majority of requests originate from publishers’ servers rather than browsers; a very common characteristic of the mobile advertising ecosystem.
+The vast majority of mobile web requests originate from publishers’ servers rather than browsers; a very common characteristic of the mobile advertising ecosystem.
 For each inbound request to the Marketplace, bid requests are broadcast to interested bidders, responses are evaluated, the winner is notified, and ad markup is served.
 The most common form of this interaction is shown in the figure below, but there are variations available to accommodate the needs of different bidders.

 Transport pertains to the communications channel between the Marketplace and bidders.
 ONE by AOL: Mobile is configured in the following way:

 - The ONE by AOL: MobileMarketplace sends bid requests via HTTP POST.
 SSL is not supported.

 - Multiple ad servers attempt to establish persistent HTTP connections to each bidder.

 Representation addresses the format or schema of bid request and response messages.
 The default JSON format required.
 No other extended formats are supported at this time.

 Protocol pertains to the actual auction conversation between the Marketplace and bidders as well as the mechanism for serving the winning ad.